History and Mission

 Chamber Music Beginnings introduces New York City elementary school children from all over the city to chamber music.
 CMS Kids, our newest program, features an inclusive concert experience in a less formal setting, supportive of sensory, communication, movement, and learning needs.
 The popular Meet the Music! family concerts open up the world of live chamber music through humor and entertainment.
 Middle and high school students who audition successfully for the Young Ensembles and Young Musicians programs receive professional coachings from CMS artists and experience the thrill of performing at regional concert venues in the tri-state area and on the Alice Tully Hall and the Rose Studio stages at Lincoln Center.
 Middle and high school students also attend Music Up Close working rehearsals where they interact with CMS musicians.
 Bruce Adolphe’s Inside Chamber Music lecture series offers in-depth explorations of season repertoire.
 CMS artists and guest artists give Master Classes that reveal the fine points of musical interpretation, lending fascinating transparency to musicianship at the highest level.
 Through these multifaceted education programs, CMS demonstrates its leading role in nurturing the audiences, composers, and artists of the future.

-In keeping with its mission to develop audiences for chamber music, both nationally and internationally, CMS presents on average 70 performances per season outside of New York City, including concerts in North America, Europe and Asia – all providing the same consistent, extraordinary quality of performances, beautifully crafted and engaging programs, and the opportunity to hear the world’s foremost chamber musicians.
+In keeping with its mission to develop audiences for chamber music, both nationally and internationally, CMS gives on average 70 performances per season outside of New York City, including concerts in North America, South America, Europe, and Asia – all providing the same consistent, extraordinary quality of performances, beautifully crafted and engaging programs, and the opportunity to hear the world’s foremost chamber musicians.